 Grantee staff shall utilize the web based software that HCD is having developed for CDBG-NDR grant administration.
 The HCD technical assistance consultant shall develop such software and shall provide training and technical assistance to Grantee's staff on accessing and using the software.
 The software license from the consultant is extended to HCD's employees as Authorized Users and is extended to Grantee's staff as Non-HCD Authorized Users.
 Grantee, as Non-HCD Authorized User, acknowledges that its and its employee use of the CDBG-NDR software created for this project by the technical assistance consultant is expressly subject to the terms and conditions of the software license granted to HCD in Section 1 of Exhibit F to that certain Standard Agreement between HCD and the consultant (the "License"), which License Grantee has reviewed and agrees to be fully bound by.
+Grantee agrees, at its sole cost and expense, to indemnify, defend, and hold HCD harmless from any and all claims, actions, costs, losses, and damages sought by the technical assistance consultant against HCD resulting from any claimed or actual violation of the License terms by Grantee and/or any of its employees or representatives.
 These indemnity, defense and hold harmless obligation of Grantee shall indefinitely survive the completion or earlier termination of this Agreement.

-56. Required Federal Language from 2 CFR Part 200 Appendix II
+57. Required Federal Language from 2 CFR Part 200 Appendix II

 Appendix II to CFR Part 200 sets forth mandatory provisions which must be incorporated into non-Federal entity contracts involving federal funds awards.
 This requirement applies to the subject matter of this Agreement.
 Accordingly, Appendix II to CFR Part 200 is hereby incorporated into and made part of this Agreement by reference.
 Grantee acknowledges having reviewed such provisions and agrees to the terms thereof.
-Grantee further acknowledges that HCD is requiring that all other recipients of CDBG-NDR funding incorporate Appendix II to CFR Part 200 into their agreements.
+Grantee further acknowledges that HCD is requiring that all other Department agencies, State, County, or Local recipients and subrecipients who are using CDBG-NDR funding incorporate Appendix II to CFR Part 200 into their agreements.

-57. Procurement of Recovered Materials
+58. Procurement of Recovered Materials

-A non-Federal entity that is a state agency or agency of a political subdivision of a state and its contractors must comply with section 6002 of the Solid Waste Disposal Act (42 USC 6901, et seq.), as amended by the Resource Conservation and Recovery Act (42 USC 6962, et seq.).
+A non-Federal entity that is a state agency or agency of a political subdivision of a state and its contractors must comply with section 6002 of the Solid Waste Disposal Act, as amended by the Resource Conservation and Recovery Act.
 The requirements of Section 6002 include procuring only items designated in guidelines of the Environmental Protection Agency (EPA) at 40 CFR Part 247 that contain the highest percentage of recovered materials practicable, consistent with maintaining a satisfactory level of competition, where the purchase price of the item exceeds \$10,000 or the value of the quantity acquired during the preceding fiscal year exceeded \$10,000; procuring solid waste management services in a manner that maximizes energy and resource recovery; and establishing an affirmative procurement program for procurement of recovered materials identified in the EPA guidelines.